top of page

 Pediatric Dolutegravir (10 mg) Dispersible, Scored Tablets

-Building on the 2020 World AIDS Day announcement on pediatric dolutegravir (10mg) dispersible, scored tablets (pDTG), CHAI is pleased to share a set of resources to support national decision-making on and implementation for the optimal product.
+Building on the 2020 World AIDS Day announcement on pediatric dolutegravir (10mg) dispersible, scored tablets (pDTG), CHAI is pleased to share a set of resources to support national decision-making on and implementation for the optimal product, along with resources for the fixed-dose combination (FDC) of pediatric abacavir/lamivudine/dolutegravir (pALD).
 Please contact HIVToolkit@clintonhealthaccess.org with any questions about the resources listed here.

 GAP-f pDTG Task Team Resources

 GAP-f is a WHO Network hosted within the Research for Health Department in the Science Division and was created to respond to the paediatric treatment gap.
-The GAP-f pDTG Task Team is a forum for coordination among partners involved in introduction of pDTG scored, dispersible tablets.
+The GAP-f pDTG Task Team is a forum for coordination among partners involved in introduction of pDTG and pALD.

-The GAP-f Task Team has developed resources, such as the pDTG Implementation Considerations for National Programmes, GAP-f's pDTG Partner Implementation Guidance (available in English, Spanish, French, Swahili, and Portuguese), which can be accessed below.
+The GAP-f Task Team has developed resources, such as the pALD Introduction and Rollout Planning Considerations for National Programmes and GAP-f's pDTG Partner Implementation Guidance (available in English, Spanish, French, Swahili, and Portuguese), which can be accessed below.